armcknight/colloquial-swift/README.md

 							- swift-framework
 				- all searches are confined to repos that github recognizes as swift codebases
 				- `scripts/github_search_queries.rb` performs all the queries and writes the results to disk under `github_search_results/`, in subdirectories named as a unique id made of the search terms
 		- processing results
-				- `scripts/gather_ssh_urls.rb` converts result json to lists of ssh cloning urls
+			- ✅ `scripts/gather_ssh_urls.rb` converts result json to lists of ssh cloning urls
-		- code search
 - clone repositories
-	- clone all to one flat repo
+	- ✅ clone all to one flat repo: `scripts/clone_repos.rb`
 	- create directory for each github search, containing symlinks to the cloned repos
-	- `scripts/clone_repos.rb`
+- filter repositories
+	- not all repositories will be relevant, many test/experimentation/example repos, or personal apps
+	- only select repositories with a podspec
 - run observation scripts, outputting results
 - visualize results